Shift work disorder

 Insomnia and restless legs syndrome are associated with a further decrement in quality of life in chronic obstructive pulmonary disease.
 Presence of chronic obstructive pulmonary disease increases the risk of depression, anxiety, and panic disorder.

 Chronic obstructive pulmonary disease patients with nocturnal hypoxemia have a lower survival rate than those without nocturnal hypoxemia, but treatment with oxygen therapy seems associated with an improvement in survival.

 In chronic obstructive pulmonary disease, sleep-related hypoventilation and hypercapnia reduce myocardial and diaphragmatic contractility, increase pulmonary artery pressure, and predispose to arrhythmias.
-Sleep-related hypoventilation is associated with a reduced life expectancy.
+Sleep-related hypoventilation is associated with reduced life expectancy.
 Chronic obstructive pulmonary disease comorbid with obstructive sleep apnea is associated with more pronounced adverse clinical outcomes compared to chronic obstructive pulmonary disease or obstructive sleep apnea alone.
-The concurrence of these two conditions is associated with increased risk of cardiac dysrhythmias, pulmonary hypertension, and right heart failure (11).
+The concurrence of these two conditions is associated with an increased risk of cardiac dysrhythmias, pulmonary hypertension, and right heart failure (11).

 Pregnancy imposes a load on the ventilatory system.
 In patients with already compromised pulmonary reserve, pregnancy can affect lung function adversely, but the effects during sleep have not been studied.

 Sedatives of all types should be used with caution in patients with chronic lung disease, particularly in the presence of respiratory insufficiency.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.

 Giulia Giannini MD PhD

 Dr. Giannini of the University of Bologna has no relevant financial relationships to disclose.See Profile